 Ever thought you could do more with those bits of fruit and veg that you scrape into the bin?
 You can – and it’s way easier and tastier than you think!
-Here’s a selection of inspiring zero waste recipes, that use up every last bit of your cauliflowers and carrots.
+Here’s a selection of inspiring zero waste recipes, that use up every last bit of your bananas, carrots and cauliflowers.

 We live in a world where one third of the food we grow goes to waste.
 Yes, one third.
 That shocking number includes the perfectly good parts of fruit and veg that we trim off, because we’re not sure what to do with them.